OpenDTU-App/opendtu-react-native/README.md

 This is a mobile app for the [OpenDTU project by tbnobody](https://github.com/tbnobody/OpenDTU).
 I am a OpenDTU user, but I am not affiliated with the original project.
 However, for API communication, I inspired my code by the original webapp.

+## Installation
+There are signed .apk files inside the "Releases" tab.
+As of now, the is no plan to publish to Google Play store or F-Droid.
+However, if you want to help with F-Droid, feel free to contact me.

+## Development
+There are two branches. `main` is the stable branch, `dev` is the development branch.
+If you want to contribute, please create a pull request to `dev`.

+## Translations
+Translations are inside a [submodule](https://github.com/OpenDTU-App/opendtu-react-native-translations) located in `src/translations/translation-files`.
+This helps to have a better developer experience when working with Weblate.

 ### ToDo
 - [x] App Icon
 - [x] Splash Screen